fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 The final code of the client can be found on [Github](https://github.com/fullstack-hy/graphql-phonebook-frontend/tree/part8-9), branch <i>part8-9</i>.

-### n+1-problem
+### n+1 problem

-First of all  you'll need to enable a debugging option via _mongoose_ in your backend project directory, by adding a line of code as shown below:
+First of all, you'll need to enable a debugging option via _mongoose_ in your backend project directory, by adding a line of code as shown below:

 ```js